Nonclassical nullifiers for quantum hypergraph states: Hypergraph Nonclassicality Under Noise Processes

-{\it Hypergraph Nonclassicality Under Noise Processes}---~As shown qualitatively in Fig.~\ref{Nullifier}, the nonclassicality of the nullifiers for the triad and tetrad does not respond to loss or thermalisation as for the dyad.
-Increasing initial momentum squeezing actually compromises the robustness of the nonlinear squeezing to the noise processes (see insets in Fig.~\ref{Nullifier}).
+As shown qualitatively in Fig.~\ref{Nullifier}, the nonclassicality of the nullifiers for the triad and tetrad does not respond to loss or thermalisation as for the dyad.
+Increasing initial momentum squeezing actually compromises the robustness of the nullifier variances $\mathcal{N}_i$ to the noise processes (see insets in Fig.~\ref{Nullifier}).
 Due to this, the initial squeezing must be optimised with respect to the nonlinear strength $\gamma$ and the loss or thermalisation.
 The optimisation can efficiently compensate for some negative effects of loss or thermalisation, as is the case with the fully Gaussian dyad.
-Importantly the response of the hypergraph states to initial thermal noise is not a limiting factor as it can always be compensated for by initial Gaussian squeezing (see Appendix).
+Importantly the response of the hypergraph states to initial thermal noise is not a limiting factor as it can always be compensated for by initial Gaussian squeezing (see Appendix~\ref{C}).

 Fig.~\ref{LossATherm} shows the response of the nonlinear squeezing to noise as a function of $\gamma$ for small loss or thermalisation.
 The dyad case illustrates the standard behaviour of linear systems: the squeezing of the nullifier variance of the two-mode state generated by $e^{i\gamma q_1q_2}$ at $\lambda=\gamma$ under noisy conditions is ordered, from least to most, by position squeezing (red), no squeezing (blue) and momentum squeezing (yellow).
 This holds across all values of $\gamma$.
-However for the non-Gaussian triad and tetrad this ordering is interrupted beyond very small values of $\gamma$, near $\gamma=2$ and $\gamma=1.8$ respectively.
+However for the non-Gaussian triad and tetrad this ordering is interrupted beyond small values of $\gamma$, near $\gamma=2$ and $\gamma=1.8$ respectively.
 Here the interaction of the noise with the initial momentum squeezing increases the sensitivity to the noise such that greater robustness is achieved with zero squeezing.
 As $\gamma$ is increased further this ordering further shifts so that initial position squeezing results in greater robustness.
 This occurs in spite of the lower nonlinear squeezing achieved when there is no exposure to noise.